 COBIT 5 and COSO work together to create not only a control landscape but also a risk and governance model that fosters both compliance and information security.

 COSO emphasizes controls related to fiduciary duty.
-Primarily designed to enable Sarbanes-Oxley (SOX) 404 requirements, COSO limits itself to a certain area of an organization’s IT environment.
-Meanwhile.
-COBIT 5 extends beyond financial reporting to the whole environment.
+Originally designed to enable Sarbanes-Oxley (SOX) 404 requirements on financial reporting, COSO is limited in its consideration of an organization’s IT environment.
+In contrast, COBIT 5 explicitly addresses an enterprise’s IT landscape.
 Therefore, the two complement each other as well, as an organization develops an overarching risk, compliance, and governance program.

-For example, trust services organizations governing their compliance under COSO can map the principles to the COBIT 5 processes and determine which key practice goals cover both.
+For example, trust services organizations governing their compliance under COSO can map its principles to the COBIT 5 processes and determine which key practice goals cover both.
 The AICPA, for example, provides an excel spreadsheet to help visualize the mapping.

-Under COSO, organizations must undertake risk assessments to determine critical environments and ensure mitigation.
+Under COSO, organizations must assess risk to determine critical environments and ensure mitigation.
 As part of this process, external financial reporting must reflect the underlying transactions and events.

 COBIT 5 aligns with this requirement by offering specific ways to assess IT risks.
 Elements like COBIT’s PO 8 “Manage Quality” dovetail with the COSO Performance component.
 Clarifying metrics, COBIT defines its measurements as the percent of stakeholders satisfied with IT quality, IT processes formally-reviewed that meet target goals and objectives, and processes receiving QA reviews.